abpelegrina/tbx2solrschema/README.md

 ```

 ## Supporting new languages
-To add new languages to the output file, you have to add a new selector to the match your desired language.
+To add new languages to the output file, you have to add a new selector that matches your desired language.
 For example, to extract french terms:

 ```xslt
 <xsl:for-each select="langSet[@xml:lang='fr']">